Hasanabarveen/Syntecxhub_SQL_Injection_Scanner/README.md

 It helps identify insecure input handling issues.
 This allows developers to apply proper security fixes.
 The project improves awareness of web application security.

+This project is intended only for educational and learning purposes.
+Do not use this tool on real websites without proper authorization.